albesjourney/tibia/README.md

 The game server is now running and is ready to accept connections from players.

-Because this game server is made in Rust using the `rustdoc` syntax, you can also run the following command to automatically generate a documentation page for you.
+Because this game server is made in Rust using the `rustdoc` syntax, you can also run the following command to automatically generate a documentation page for your convenience.

 ```
 cargo doc
 ```

 ## Connecting to the server
-Now you will need to launch Windows 95 and move the game client folder (`tibia-main/client`) over there.
+Now you will need to launch Windows 95 and move the game client folder (`tibia-main/client`) to it.
 Then launch the game client and click on `File - Preferences`.
 In the input field labeled `Tibia-Server Address`, enter the IP address of the computer that's running the server.
 If you don't know your local IP address, you can use the following commands in a terminal/command prompt on your machine:

 ```
 Windows -> ipconfig /all